 Discussion

 In the current study, we identified and functionally characterized regions of the medial frontal cortex by applying a data-driven approach to a large-scale database of ~10,000 fMRI studies.
 Unlike organizational schemes of MFC that infer functional boundaries based on differences in morphology and connectivity, we defined regions on the basis of differences in co-activation patterns across a wide variety of psychological manipulations – a more direct measure of function.
-We identified three broad zones arranged along the rostra-caudal axis that further fractionated into 2-4 sub-regions.
+We identified three broad zones arranged along the rostral-caudal axis that further fractionated into 2-4 sub-regions.
 Finally, we used multivariate classification analyses to identify the psychological topics most strongly predictive of activity in each region, revealing broad shifts in function between the three broad zones and more fine-grained differences between sub-regions within each zone.
 In the following sections, we discuss theoretical implications for each zone as well as future challenges.

 Posterior zone